Skip to content

 Dickenson Bay is located at the far northwest edge of Antigua.
 It is one of the most popular and beautiful beaches in the city.
 At the bay, tourists will find everything they need for a relaxing or invigorating day by the sea.

 Multiple sea resorts and restaurants line this mile-long stretch of white sand.
-In the clear waters, tourists can enjoy a full range of water sports.
+Tourists can enjoy a full range of water sports in the clear waters.
 Protected by an offshore reef, the bay is perfect for swimming.
 Or, if you’re more adventurous, booths on the beach rent everything you need for other activities, including surfing, jet-skiing, snorkelling, windsurfing, and kayaking.

-If you just want to find a spot on the sand and admire the mesmerizing blue waves as they crash on the shore, you can rent sun loungers and umbrellas.
+You can rent sun loungers and umbrellas to find a spot on the sand and admire the mesmerising blue waves as they crash on the shore.
 After a day in the sun, you can enjoy a fresh seafood dinner at one of the restaurants overlooking the beach or reserve a relaxing massage along the shore.

-Dickenson Bay is home to the iconic red phone booth, which many tourists feature in their Instagram photos.
-It is also home to some of the islands’ most popular resorts, including Sandals Grande Antigua Resort and Spa and Symphony Beach Club.
+Dickenson Bay is home to the iconic red phone booth many tourists feature in their Instagram photos.
+It is also home to some of the island’s most popular resorts, including Sandals Grande Antigua Resort and Spa and Symphony Beach Club.

 Nelson’s Dockyard National Park

 Nelson’s Dockyard National Park in English Harbour is a popular spot for tourists to explore.
-Its main claim to fame is that it is the only consistently operating Georgian dockyard in the world.
+Its main claim to fame is that it is the world’s only consistently operating Georgian dockyard.
 It is home to Antigua’s former 18th-century British naval dockyard, which was declared a UNESCO World Heritage Site in 2016.

 During a visit to Nelson’s Dockyard National Park, you can learn more about the dockyard’s rich history.
 The Dockyard Museum in the former Admiral’s house features displays and exhibits on the area’s naval history.